mahin567/personal-database-person-detection-using-yolo-yoloV5-/README.md

 mAP (90%) → Balanced and robust detection capability.

-Overall: Your YOLOv5 model is performing well, though fine-tuning the dataset or hyperparameters could push it closer to the research-level 96% mAP.
+Overall: my YOLOv5 model is performing well, though fine-tuning the dataset or hyperparameters could push it closer to the research-level 96% mAP.